Today’s data drop is 66.9%.

 We looked closer at the group of clients that did not remain stable in either a full- or part-time position.
 In 2016, 28.7% of our clients reported being unemployed (Figure 1).
 A subset (6.9%) of the clients that were either unemployed or employed part-time reported a positive change in their employment status since receiving services through our peer recovery coaching.
 These clients all reported a change from unemployed or part-time to full-time.

 Another important aspect for us to consider is the impact of a person’s employment on their overall wellbeing.
-Is the person working in an environment that is supportive to their recovery?
+Is the person working in an environment that is supportive to their wellness?
 Is the person’s employment meeting their financial needs?
 Is the person satisfied with their employment?
 Face It TOGETHER will continue to work with our clients and our affiliates to better understand the impact of our services on their employment and their overall wellbeing.